 Being thyroid less is just at one end of the spectrum of thyroid patients.
 Many thyroid patients who are on thyroid hormone treatment have some loss of thyroid hormones from their thyroid gland.
 These people may also need very low TSH in order to get well.

 However, IF you accept that TSH can be suppressed in a thyroid patient on treatment (which you have to because the research is compelling), then the consequences of this are significant.

 This means that on thyroid treatment, TSH could be anywhere from just inside the top of the lab range right down to near zero.
 Thyroid treatment might even need to be increased when TSH is suppressed in order to get a therapeutic response i.e. to eradicate a thyroid patient’s symptoms.
 This does not mean that the patient is hyperthyroid.
 It simply acknowledges that the person needs more T3 converted from T4 to feel well, i.e. enough of the actual active thyroid hormone.

-Currently, the use of TSH is incorrectly being interpreted in the same way it is for an individual not on any thyroid treatment (and who may be genuinely hyperthyroid).
-It is incorrect and is being used in a manner likely to keep many thyroid patients under-medicated.
+Currently, TSH is being interpreted in the same way as it is for an individual not on any thyroid treatment (and who may be genuinely hyperthyroid).
+This is incorrect and is likely to keep many thyroid patients under-medicated.

 Ok, so where does that leave us in terms of knowing if a thyroid patient is properly treated?

 The answer is “Nowhere” if TSH is the only measure!

 TSH tells us very little other than the patient’s pituitary gland is responding correctly as the thyroid medication is increased.
 Being low in the range on TSH does not mean the patient is correctly treated with the right amount of thyroid medication or even the right type of thyroid medication!

 The use of TSH to determine correct treatment level is flawed!